How to Manage Subtitles for HBO Max [All Major Devices]

 Subtitles Keep Coming Back On.
 What Can I Do?

-Stubborn subtitles are annoying, but there is a quick fix.
+Persistent subtitles can be annoying, but there is a quick fix.
 First, determine if the CC button within the playback is enabled or not.
 Then, proceed to HBO Max Settings, select Accessibility, and enter the Subtitles & Captioning menu.

 If the subtitles are disabled there as well, you’ll need to check the settings on your TV or streaming gadget.
 The idea is to turn the subtitles off everywhere you can so they won’t appear again.
 But you might also need to exit and reenter the streaming service for the changes to take effect.